joel16/VITAlbum/README.md

 # VITAlbum

-A simple file browser for PS Vita homebrew that is used for viewing various image formats.
+A simple homebrew file browser that is used for viewing various image formats on the PlayStation VITA.
 <img src="https://i.imgur.com/KI6woYJ.jpg" alt="3DShell Screenshot" width="640" height="362"/>

 # Supported Formats: